Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Experiment Details

 \subsection{Training Details}

-For ResNet-18, training uses SGD with a momentum of $0.9$, weight decay of $5\times10^{-4}$, and batch size of $128$ with a learning rate initialized at 0.1.
+For \textbf{ResNet-18}, training uses SGD with a momentum of $0.9$, weight decay of $5\times10^{-4}$, and batch size of $128$ with a learning rate initialized at 0.1.
 The learning rate decays at 60,120,160 by 0.1 with a total of 200 epochs.

-For ViT, we initialize with model pre-trained on ImageNet provided by torchvision.
+For \textbf{ViT}, we initialize with model pre-trained on ImageNet provided by torchvision.
 Then we randomly initialize the last fully connected layers and train it with SGD with a momentum of $0.9$, weight decay of $5\times10^{-4}$, batch size $64$, constant learning rate $\eta=0.1$ for 10 epochs.
 All the experiments are conducted on a single RTX 4090.